 How Does Teeth Whitening Work?

 To accomplish your teeth whitening, we utilize a tray whitening system.
 This tray whitening system is completed in 2 steps.
 The first step is to make an impression on your teeth.
-With this impression, we’ll craft you custom whitening trays that you can use repeatedly.
+With this impression, we’ll craft custom whitening trays that you can use repeatedly.
 Finally, you will take the whitening gel and put it in the gel for a short period over a few days.
 This often results in a whiter smile of 4 – 8 shades!

 What is the Difference Between Professional Teeth Whitening and Over-the-Counter Solutions?

 At Prairie Hawk Dental, we recommend that patients not use over-the-counter whitening solutions because they are inaccurate and, in some cases, can damage their teeth.
-Over-the-counter teeth whitening solutions do not use custom-made whitening trays and therefore leave untreated discolored spots on your teeth following treatment.
+Over-the-counter teeth whitening solutions do not use custom-made whitening trays and leave untreated discolored spots on your teeth following treatment.

-Additionally, if you have dental concerns on your teeth, such as dental decay, while using the over-the-counter medicine, you could cause tooth sensitivity.
+Additionally, if you have dental concerns on your teeth, such as dental decay, while using over-the-counter medicine, you could cause tooth sensitivity.
 The teeth whitening solution can often form tubules, small tubes, in your teeth, exposing the inner nerves and blood vessels to outside treatments.
 For example, you may experience pain while drinking hot or cold liquids with tooth sensitivity.